 TOP TIP: For most DIY two small batteries are better than single large.
 A small battery makes the device lighter & easier to use.
 Plus, you can use one, while the other is charging.
 For trade, owning multiple large batteries is the standard.

 Verum has compared 100s of models to recommend the top combination drills you can buy, right now.
 We have scrutinised specifications and consumed real-world feedback to shortlist & detail the best models available – saving you time & money.

 Read on to see which model is right for you…

 This combi-drill is perfect for occasional DIY.
-The details & specifications add up to a well-balanced device, making it perfect for all those DIY jobs.
-This Black and Decker model is reasonably light, designed to drill into most materials and also works as a screwdriver – it’s a good choice for most households.
+The detail & specification add up to a well-balanced device, making it perfect for all those DIY jobs.
+This Black and Decker model is reasonably light, designed to handle most materials and also works as a screwdriver – it’s a good choice for most households.

 Having two gears, the speed and torque are controllable meaning it can handle a variety of jobs.
 Turning a screw requires less speed and usually less torque.
 Although, cranking up the torque for shifting those stubborn stuck screws is much easier than struggling with a conventional screwdriver.

 The 1400rpm speed is perfect for making neat holes in wood.
-Plus, this cordless drill has a hammer function, essential for drilling into masonry.
+Plus, this model has a hammer function, essential for drilling into masonry.
 For drilling into brick or concrete, a standard drill-driver will only frustrate.
-However, using a hammer action, thousands of BMP (blows per minute) supplement the turning action to drill accurate holes quickly and with minimum fuss.
+However, using thousands of blows per minute (BPM) to supplement the turning action, masonry becomes doable.

 Avoid the duds